hheitor/apiProtectionLab00/README.md

 ```
 4. FINISHED!!!

-As you can see, protecting graphQL endpoint swith F5 is fast & easy.
+As you can see, protecting GraphQL endpoints with F5 is fast & easy.

 # Task 6 - Delete your resources